Reading Time: 4 minutes

 For many men, stacking mad plates on the leg press to do partial reps strokes their ego like a professional streetwalker.

-It’s significantly easier to do a half squat than it is to get your butt down to the bucket.
+It’s dramatically easier to do a half squat than it is to get your butt down to the bucket.

 Many people will make a ton of hollow excuses about why they can’t get to the bucket.